-Parmigiano-Reggiano is my favourite cheese and I only recently started buying it after my friend Giuseppe came over with his wife and taught me how to make pasta.
+Parmigiano-Reggiano is my favourite cheese but I only recently started buying it after my friend Giuseppe came over and taught me how to make traditional egg pasta.

 Taste, Texture and Aroma